HyperProbe/SpectraFit/README.md

 1. Find coefficients of real spectra (by optimisation/bruteforce)
 2. Use resulting labels to train DL model
 3. Use DL model to obtain coefficients quickly

+# COPYRIGHT NOTICE:
+This source code is the intellectual property of Technical University of Munich.
+All rights reserved.
+No license is granted for commercial use, modifications, or redistribution.
+This repository is for academic verification purposes only.